vightel/FloodMapsWorkshop/README.md

   * export USGS_ACCOUNT=
   * export USGS_PASSWORD=

-  * Note: You can customize envs.copy.sh with your own values to envs.sh and then > source envs.sh
+  * Note: We recommend to customize envs.copy.sh with your own values to envs.sh and then > source envs.sh and make sure this gets done automatically when you login by changing your .profile

 * Install Code Dependencies
   * git clone https://github.com/vightel/menatraining.git